priyanshu-1912/ResponsiveDesign/README.md

 # ResponsiveDesign
-Create a site with resposive design
+Created a site with resposive design